-Ferguslie Park was built as a council housing estate, from shortly before the Second World War and expanding until the 1950s.
-Ferguslie Park became a working class neighbourhood in the west end of Paisley, with residents working mainly in the huge Chrysler car plant in neighbouring Linwood, the nearby Stobo carpet factory and making textiles in the Ferguslie Mills.
+Ferguslie Park was built as a council housing estate, shortly before the Second World War and continued to expand until the 1950s.
+Ferguslie Park became a working class neighbourhood in the west end of Paisley, with residents working mainly in the huge Chrysler car plant in neighbouring Linwood, the nearby Stoddart carpet factory and making textiles in the Ferguslie Mills.

 The demise of the car factory has been commemorated in The Proclaimers' reference to "Linwood no more" in their hit song "Letter from America".
 Ferguslie had its own artists too.
 John Byrne lived in Ferguslie Park and his "Slab Boys Trilogy" of plays features rebellious carpet factory workers from the 1950s to the 1970s.
 The closure of traditional textile and manufacturing industries in the '70s and '80s led to widespread unemployment, poverty and stigma.
 Even so, Gerry Rafferty and Joe Egan had success in the '70s with their band Stealers Wheel and their album covers, including "Ferguslie Park", were designs by John Byrne.
 Rafferty went on to great commercial success, including with "Baker Street".
 But Ferguslie Park continued to slide.
 Renfrewshire Council made many attempts to stem the growing unpopularity of the estate which was almost cut off from the rest of Paisley, intensifying its reputation as a no-go-area.